 “Thinking Outside the Boat.”
 In our family, the first duty of the captain is safety, maintenance, and marinas!
-The vast majority of boating magazines have long focused on boats, boating products, and of course, advertising.
+For years, the majority of boating magazines have focused on boats, boating products, and of course, advertising.
 It has only been in recent years that publishers have recognized destinations in their editorial mix.
 As a cruiser and career destination marketer, that decision has puzzled me.
 The boating “experience” goes far beyond the boat.
 Recently we met a wonderful couple during our stay in Beaufort, NC.
 They live in California, but keep their Marlowe 57e on the East coast because of the myriad of wonderful destinations they can visit by water.
 Last spring when we cruised to Georgetown, SC for spring break, we were greeted by two fellow cruisers, who gladly assisted in handling our lines when we docked.
 It turned out there were six “Great Looper” boats overnighting in the marina that evening.
-Later, we learned through conversation that the months – and in some cases years – spent cruising “the loop” was far more about the places they visited and people they met, than anything to do with the boats.
+Later, we learned through conversation that the time spent cruising “the loop” was far more about the places they visited and people they met, than anything to do with the boats.

 Time spent on the water is an incredible experience.
 Time spent making new friends and experiencing new places — many of which you would never visit if not traveling by boat — only enhances that incredible experience.

 If you’re reading this and haven’t tried cruising, do your research and plan an overnight cruise.
-I’m guessing it’s a safe bet you’ll find it as addictive as the rest of the cruising community has.
+If you own a smaller boat not suited for overnighting on the boat, do like some of our friends and family — cruise to your destination and spend the night in a bed & breakfast, AirBnB, or hotel.
+I’m guessing it’s a safe bet you’ll find it addictive.

 Fair winds and following seas.